-Test Results screen

-The Test Results screen is the last screen in the workspace.
+Test Results screenThe Test Results screen is the last screen in the workspace.
 It generally contains several pages, reflecting the test results.
-Navigation buttons at the top of the screen will allow you to switch between the pages (when relevant).
+Navigation buttons at the top of the screen will allow you to switch between the pages.

 In addition to the results, whose presentation varies from application to application, the Test results screen also contains soft keys in right-hand.
-To save results to a file, touch on the Application toolbar.
+To save results to a file, touch in the Application toolbar.